sfwem/meshmap/README.md

 - **7: The cronscript.sh file is to automatically run the polling script and can be run from cron every minute.**
 (or at whatever interval you choose)
-Copy the cronscript.sh file out of the meshmap directory and place it in the home directory of the user running the scripts.
+Copy the cronscript.sh-default to where ever you like and rename it to just cronscript.sh (or whatever you want).
 Then, you **must** edit the cronscript.sh file and make sure the path it uses to get to the scripts directory is correct!
 After that, create a cron entry with `crontab -e`
 A cron entry is as easy as this: `* * * * * /home/pi/cronscript.sh`